aptmac/dfs-helper-nfl/README.md

 ## Does it work?

+### Post 2020 season thoughts ..

+After using this for the remainder of the 2020 season, yes it works.
+As I mentioned below back in November 2020 I noticed that the Yahoo projected points were terrible, and that trend continued.
+The Fantasy Pros projected scores however were quite good, and I ran their projections into the solver without modifications for the rest of the season.
+I ended up winning ~70% of the contests I entered, which was actually enough to be Diamond rank (top 5%) on Yahoo DFS.

+### Mid 2020 season (November) thoughts..

 Yeah, kind of.

 The Yahoo projected points are hot garbage, so I wouldn't advice using them.